 Welcome.

-Maine Death with Dignity’s overall mission as a 501(c)(3) non-profit is providing services, education, and end-of-life advocacy to people who wish to actively explore the meaning of life through embracing the certainty of death.
+Maine Death with Dignity is a 501(c)(3) non-profit providing services, fact-based education, and end-of-life advocacy to people who wish to actively explore the meaning of life through embracing the certainty of death.

-A primary program of Maine Death with Dignity is connecting people to the information they need to learn more about The Maine Death with Dignity Act and to support patients and providers through the entire process as needed.
+A primary program of Maine Death with Dignity is connecting people to the information they need to make fully-informed decisions regarding all their end-of-life care option, and to support patients and providers through the entire process as needed.

 Get the facts.

-Consistent with our mission to promote understanding of death with dignity, we highy encourage everyone to thoroughly inform themselves about the law through fact-based education.
+Consistent with our mission to promote understanding of medical aid in dying, we highly encourage everyone to thoroughly inform themselves about the Maine law through fact-based education.
 Contact us to arrange a community discussion or training for your staff.

-Personal goals and priorities make it essential throughout the course of illness that a patient receive responsive care based on shared understandings, fully informed choices, and repeated assessment of changing needs and concerns.
-Excellent palliative and hospice care remain the standard of care for patients approaching the end of life and we encourage every patient to explore accessing these valuable, services.
+Personal goals and priorities make it essential throughout the course of illness that a person receive responsive care based on shared understandings, fully informed decisions, and repeated assessment of changing needs and concerns.
+Excellent palliative and hospice care remain the gold standard for people approaching the end of life and we encourage everyone to explore accessing these valuable services.

 It’s your death.
 Go ahead, take charge.